Render-and-Compare: Cross-View 6 DoF Localization from Noisy Prior: Dataset

 \subsection{Reference Map Collection}

 We capture high-resolution aerial image sequences with a five-eye oblique camera on a flight platform, using SHARE PSDK 102S\footnote{https://www.shareuavtec.com/ProductDetail/6519312.html} and DJI M300 RTK\footnote{https://www.dji.com/cn/matrice-300}, respectively.
-In order to fully and evenly cover the survey area, all flight paths are pre-planned in a grid fashion and automated by the flight control system supported by DJI M300.
-We apply modern 3D reconstruction techniques to build a textured mesh model and align it with the real geographic world with built-in RTK measurements.
+In order to fully and evenly cover the survey area, all flight paths are pre-planned in a grid fashion by the flight control system of DJI M300 RTK.
+Modern 3D reconstruction techniques are applied to build a textured mesh model and align it with the real geographic world with built-in RTK measurements.
 Note that, the camera has the ability to take both oblique and nadir photographs, ensuring that vertical surfaces are captured appropriately.
 Please refer to the supplementary material for a more detailed introduction.